kudobuilder/kudo/keps/0031-namespace-management.md

 * All manifests with metadata defining a namespace will be ignored or overridden.
 The namespace that is being used by KUDO to install the operator is the only namespace that resources will be installed to.
 * All namespace manifests (manifest of `"kind": "Namespace"`) will have no affect as they can not be used by the operator.
-* All namespace manifests will be flagged by `package verify` as a warning
+* All namespace manifests will be flagged by `package verify` as an error

 ### Proposal: Namespace Creation